Main Verse: Judges 2:4

 Oh, sure, at first they sought God’s direction when Joshua died.
 But, it was half-hearted.
 They were so unsure of victory, that they recruited other armies to help them.
 As a result, they had limited success defeating their enemies.
 And, even when they did, they didn’t finish the job.
 They let many of the people live, even though God made it very clear they were to leave no survivors.

 Now that may sound harsh, but these people were God-haters.
 And He knew as long as they lived, their hatred for Him would poison the Israelites.
-He knew that instead of influencing their captors, their captors would influence them.
+He knew that instead of them influencing their captives, their captives would influence them.
 And that’s exactly what happened.
 Over time, the Israelites started worshiping the idols of their enemies.

 Eventually, their faith in God was so watered down, they neglected to tell their children about Him.